 Chime Savings Account

-Chime offers a high-yield savings account with a 1.50% APY, which is notably higher than the national average, according to the FDIC.
+Chime offers a high-yield savings account with a 2.00% (Annual Percentage Yield) APY‡, which is notably higher than the national average††, according to the FDIC.
 There are no minimum balance requirements to earn that rate, and you also won’t be capped on how much you can earn.

-- Save When You Spend: Every time you make debit card purchases, Chime will round up your transaction to the nearest dollar and transfer the round-up amount to your savings account.
+- Round Ups§: Every time you make debit card purchases, Chime will round up your transaction to the nearest dollar and transfer the round-up amount to your savings account.

 With both of these features, which you can decide whether or not to use, you may be able to boost your savings and work toward your financial goals.